-Unlike many of the similar animated channels it inspired Story Booth gets all of its content from its own viewers through submissions, which ensures a higher quality of videos produced and less need to rely on clickbait titles and thumbnails.
-While Story Booth does have a few outlandish stories most of its videos are firmly grounded in reality and focus on real events that actually happened.
+Unlike many of the similar animated channels inspired by it, Story Booth gets all of its content from its own viewers through submissions, which ensures a higher quality of videos produced and less need to rely on clickbait titles and thumbnails.
+While Story Booth has a few outlandish stories, most of its videos are firmly grounded in reality and focus on real events.
 Updates occur roughly once a week.

 Story Booth provides examples of:

-- Abusive Parents: A lot of these stories can involve uncaring or downright violent parental figures.
-Mean Mom and My "Perfect" Dad Wasn't Who I Thought He Was are perfect examples of this.
+- Abusive Parents: Plenty of stories involve parental figures who are uncaring at best and outright violent at worst.
+Mean Mom, 16 and Pregnant, and My 'Perfect' Dad Wasn't Who I Thought He Was are perfect examples of this.

-- A-Cup Angst: The girl in I Was Made Fun Of For Being A Late Bloomer suffers from this when everyone at her school starts developing early and begins teasing her over her flat chest.
-By the end of the video she learns to accept her body for what it is and is less self conscious about being small.
+- A-Cup Angst: Jessica from I Was Made Fun Of For Being A Late Bloomer suffers from this when everyone at her school starts developing early and begins teasing her over her flat chest.
+By the end of the video, she learns to accept her body for what it is and is less self-conscious about being small.

-- Adult Fear: A lot.
-Don't be fooled by the cartoony art style, Story Booth has several very dark stories that deal with controversial real world issues like bullying, mass shootings, body image problems, underage drug abuse, pedophilia and much much more.
-Justified as each story comes from a real person.
+- Art-Style Dissonance: Despite the cartoony art style, Story Booth has several very dark stories that deal with controversial real-world issues like bullying, mass shootings, body image problems, underage drug abuse, pedophilia, and much, much more.
+Justified as each story comes from an actual person.

 - Art Evolution: The first few videos on the channel were very rough and somewhat more detailed while later videos gradually became more stylized and simplistic.
 Compare the first video to a more recent one.